Rothamsted/knetminer/revision-history.md

 * Library for user management (#768).
 * Js that processes gene/evidence table from the API upgraded to comply with the new pure-JSON format (see #655).
 * Old release-notes.html removed (#657).
+* Added additional user role for Registered users which increases Gene List Search limit from 20 to 100.

 ### UI bugfixes
 * #773 Incorrect way to select rows during gene table filtering.